What Is Squarespace?

 -

 Yes.
-Squarespace owns Acuity Scheduling for full-featured booking, and you can also embed Calendly or other tools directly into a page for a streamlined scheduling flow.
+Squarespace owns Acuity Scheduling which offers full-featured booking.
+You can also embed Calendly or other tools directly into a page if your workflow is already tied to another platform.

 -